FedericoBruzzone/FedericoBruzzone/resume/typst/cv.typ

 )

 #entry(
-  when: "Jan-Jul 2024",
+  when: "Jan-Jun 2024",
   what: "Workshops for schools",
   details: (
-    [In collaboration with ALaDDIn Lab and the Professors *Violetta Lonati* and *Anna Morpurgo* of the Università degli Studi di Milano, I helped organize and manage workshops for high school students on the topics of Computer Science.]
+    [In collaboration with ALaDDIn Lab and the Professors *Violetta Lonati* and *Anna Morpurgo* of the Università degli Studi di Milano, I helped manage workshops for high school students on the topics of Computer Science.]
   )
 )
 #entry(